zhiwehu/Python-programming-exercises/100+ Python challenging programming exercises for Python 3.md

 Level 3

 Question
 A robot moves in a plane starting from the original point (0,0).
 The robot can move toward UP, DOWN, LEFT and RIGHT with a given steps.
-The trace of robot movement is shown as the following:
+The trace of the robot's movement is displayed as following:
 UP 5
 DOWN 3
 LEFT 3